-(2a) IHPA undertakes an initial assessment of the dispute
+(2a) IHACPA undertakes an initial assessment of the dispute

-IHPA assesses the application to ensure it complies with the conditions set out in Stage 1.
+IHACPA assesses the application to ensure it complies with the conditions set out in Stage 1.

-IHPA will only investigate the dispute if it is satisfied the information provided is sufficient and demonstrates how each of the conditions have been met.
-If IHPA is not satisfied that these conditions have been met, the request for assessment will be referred back to the health minister of the applicant jurisdiction:
+IHACPA will only investigate the dispute if it is satisfied the information provided is sufficient and demonstrates how each of the conditions have been met.
+This includes consideration of previous evidence provided to IHACPA regarding the dispute.
+If IHACPA is not satisfied that these conditions have been met, or requires further information to support the investigation, the request for assessment will be referred back to the health minister of the applicant jurisdiction:

-- explaining that insufficient information has been provided to enable IHPA to determine whether it will investigate the dispute - seeking additional information to enable IHPA to make this decision.
+- explaining that insufficient information has been provided to enable IHACPA to determine whether it will investigate the dispute - seeking additional information to enable IHACPA to make this decision.

-(2b) IHPA provides written notification of the request for assessment to the respondent jurisdiction (as soon as practicable)
+(2b) IHACPA provides written notification of the request for assessment to the respondent jurisdiction (as soon as practicable)

-Where IHPA decides to progress to an investigation of the dispute it must provide the health minister of the respondent jurisdiction (in writing):
+Where IHACPA decides to progress to an investigation of the dispute it must provide the health minister of the respondent jurisdiction (in writing):

-notice of the request, including a copy of the application for an assessment; and an invitation to make a written submission about the dispute within 60 days of receiving the invitation.
+- notice of the request, including a copy of the application for an assessment; and - an invitation to make a written submission about the dispute within 60 days of receiving the invitation.